 Addiction doesn’t only harm the individual – it hurts the whole family, breeding anger, resentment and misunderstanding.
 Because family support can be a critical component of recovery, individual therapy is complimented with family education about addiction and recovery to help loved ones overcome the fear and confusion that addiction can wreak on everyone it touches.

-Facilitated by a nutritionist and an exercise trainer, the Nutrition and Exercise Group helps individuals establish and maintain healthy eating habits and incorporate physical activity into their lives.
+Facilitated by a nutritionist, the Nutrition and Lifestyle Group helps individuals establish and maintain healthy eating habits and incorporate improved lifestyle changes into their lives.
 Eating a balanced diet helps the body heal from the damage done by addiction to drugs or alcohol, and can help restore the balance in the brain that addiction alters.
-Exercise provides similar benefits – strengthening the body and the mind, improving mood, lowering anxiety, relieving symptoms of depression, and providing a healthy alternative to past unhealthy behaviors.
+Changes to lifestyle also provide similar benefits – strengthening the body and the mind, improving mood, lowering anxiety, relieving symptoms of depression, and providing a healthy alternative to past unhealthy behaviors.